nanderv/SS/README.md

 implements a bit of bootstrapping for printing the actual formulas, indeed there are multiple formulas in each CTLFireability.xml file.

+For this exercise an XML parser is necessary: `libxml2`, to install this parser run `apt-get install libxml2-dev`.
+To configure your macs2 project to use this new parser run `./macs2reconf`, and `./configure`, before running `make`.

 You can now parse an XML file e.g. as follows:
 `src/macs2 examples/model.andl examples/CTLFireability.xml`.
-Do not forget to run `./macs2reconf`, and `./configure`, before recompiling with `make` to reproduce this example.

 To get started with the CTL model checker it is probably easiest to change the in-order traversal to a post-order traversal and to create a simple parse tree.